 COSQUIN, Emmanuel.
 Vitry-le-François (Marne) 25.6.1841 — ibid.
 18.4.1919.
 French Folklorist.
 Studied law, but turned to journalist career.
 The work of Grimm brothers led him to collect and study popular narratives.
-Corr. member of A.I.B.L.
+Corresponding member of A.I.B.L.
 1902, from now on concentrated on his studies.
 Already in his 1886 book he claimed that all European narratives originally hailed from India.

 Publications: Contes populaires de Lorraine.
 1-2.
 Paris 1886.